USDA Eligibility Map: How To Use It for Your Home Loan

 Property type: Must be a single-family dwelling

 The USDA’s definition includes detached single-family homes; attached homes (like duplexes, townhouses or villas); condos; modular homes or manufactured homes.
-The property must also be a primary residence.
+The property also needs to be a primary residence.

 Quality: Must be safe, sanitary and sound

-Homes financed with USDA loans must meet HUD’s minimum property requirements outlined in the FHA Single Family Housing Policy Handbook.
+Homes financed with USDA loans have to meet HUD’s minimum property requirements, which are outlined in the FHA Single Family Housing Policy Handbook.
 These standards also apply to homes financed with Federal Housing Administration (FHA) loans, and address the very basic aspects of a home that ensure a minimum level of comfort, health and safety.
 They include access to clean, hot water; sufficient systems for dealing with human waste; electricity; and adequate heating.

 Property value and size: Must be modest